Are you a chaplain spouse? Do you love to write or is it something you’ve been interested in? Read on, my friend…

 5. What topics can I write on?

 What is most important to me (and I believe to the community), is that it is authentic, relatable, and has movement forward.
 In other words, I would love for content to deal with tough topics that are rarely talked about openly, even if they feel negative.
-I only ask that the piece ends in encouragement and movement forward.
+I only ask that the article ends in encouragement and movement forward.

 Consider writing on topics that other chaplain families are wrestling with and experiencing!
 Please try to steer away from personal blog style writing where you are documenting your own journey.
 Feel free to share parts of your story, but use your story make a point or make it more relatable to what someone else is experiencing.
 For more on this, consider watching my video on “Telling Your Story“